RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 In dealing with COVID era data I considered a few options, the simplest being keeping the COVID era data or completely removing it.
 I also considered creating a dummy varaible for pre-COVID data and post-COVID data, but the difficulty in that was defining when post-COVID begins.
 Also, from our data we can see that by the following March 2021, it had returned to pre-lockdown revenues until there was dramatic dip again starting August of 2021.
 This was likely due to hurricane Ida which caused widespread power outages, wind damage, localized flooding.
 Many residents decided to evacuate the area before the storm.

 Rather than completely removing hurricane/covid era data points but in an effort to preserve the information provided by these significant events, linear interpolation was utilized to impute for the months of March, April, May, and June of 2020 and September of 2021.
 The result was a reduction in the magnitude of these outliers.
 After our exploratory analysis, the imputed data was tranformed using natural log to stabilize the variance prior to training the models.
-The Dickey-Fuller test done using the imputed and logged data.

 ## Exploratory Analysis